jenningsj/hugo-starter/content/skills/_index.md

 ShowBreadCrumbs: false
 ---

 Here is a list of skills I've utilized on various projects throughout my academic career.
-Find more in-depth descriptions of these in the Projects tab.
+Find more in-depth descriptions of how these skills were practiced in the Projects tab.

 * Docker
 * Github, Markdown